IRS Forms

 Schedule B For Consolidated Groups

 For consolidated groups, one Schedule B covers all members that are U.S. shareholders of a CFC.
 You report relevant amounts from each CFC’s Schedule I‑1, compute consolidated GILTI and DTIR, and then allocate inclusions to members.
-The 12/2024 instructions add line and column clarifications and a clear sequence of steps to carry numbers to the group’s Form 8992.
+The current Form 8992 instructions (December 2022 revision, still operative for tax year 2025) set out the line and column sequence to carry numbers to the group’s Form 8992.

 A Simple, Reality‑Checked Example